lauratravaglini/MAC/introduction/concept.md

 The interactive path’s **content** will be made up of a limited number of objects, chosen to be representative of the whole collection.&#x20;

-According to the taxonomy depicting the possible combinations of **virtuality and reality** developed by Beltramini and Gaiani, the application will be considered to be part of the **‘real with virtual’** category, since <mark style="background-color:yellow;">«this corresponds to all the museums mixing real exhibitions of real objects with interactive systems such as sensitive tables, sensitive walls, sensitive floors and interactive multimedia.»</mark>&#x20;
+According to the taxonomy depicting the possible combinations of **virtuality and reality** developed by Beltramini and Gaiani[^9], the application will be considered to be part of the **‘real with virtual’** category, since <mark style="background-color:yellow;">«this corresponds to all the museums mixing real exhibitions of real objects with interactive systems such as sensitive tables, sensitive walls, sensitive floors and interactive multimedia.»[^10]</mark>&#x20;

-In addition, since – as detailed further – AR will be employed, the application can be also referred to the category of ‘virtual on real’, which involves <mark style="background-color:yellow;">«a digital reconstruction of real space that can be browsed and explored.»</mark>&#x20;
+In addition, since – as detailed further – AR will be employed, the application can be also referred to the category of ‘virtual on real’, which involves <mark style="background-color:yellow;">«a digital reconstruction of real space that can be browsed and explored.»[^11]</mark>&#x20;

 Finally, **visitors’ contributions** are not allowed.